marcouderzo/CSDemoParser/Worklog.md

 Encapsulating the `DemoFileDump.DoDump()` call between freopen and fclose enabled us to log every match in a dedicated .txt file, without changing anything else in the source code.

+We made sure that the log file had the same name of the demo.
+All of this was done by figuring out that the parser tries to open the demo with `DemoFileDump.Open( argv[ nFileArgument ]` (see line 130 of demoinfogo.cpp).
+Thus, we stored `argv[ nFileArgument ]` into a string variable and erased everything until the last occurence of '/', effectively removing the whole path to the file, and then we removed the file extension.
+Note that C++ uses backslashes as a line continuation character.
+The autoparse.py script already replaces them with '/', so you don't have to deal with them.
+If you decide to call the parser directly from the command line instead, make sure you only use forward slashes in your path.

 Of course demoinfogo parses the whole match and logs way too much information, the majority of which is not useful to us.
 As you can see in demoinfogo.cpp, the application is able to take in some optional arguments.

-Already, `-deathscsv`, `-stringtables`, `-datatables`,  are out the window.
+Already, `-deathscsv`, `-stringtables`, `-datatables`,  are not necessary whatsoever.
 This discards a lot of data we don't need.

 The set of arguments of choice is: `-gameevents -extrainfo -nofootsteps -nowarmup -packetentities -netmessages`.
 We don't need footsteps, as they are events that have more to do with sound and surrounding awareness of a player rather than with the player himself.
 We also decided to skip match warmups, as they are not so much interesting to log.
 If they are something you want to include in the log, remove that argument.